MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/restore-user.md

 2. On the **Deleted users** page, select the user that you want to restore, and then select **Restore**.

-3. On the **Restore** page, follow the instructions to set the password and click **Restore**.
+3. On the **Restore** page, follow the instructions to set the password and select **Restore**.
 Any conflicting proxy addresses are automatically removed from the user you are restoring.

 4. Review the results, and then select **Close**.